jhpyle/docassemble/_docs/interviews.md

 A **docassemble** interview can be embedded into a `<div>` element in a page of another web site, provided that the web page loads the resources that **docassemble** needs.
-This takes more care and setup than [using an iframe] because you need to merge the [CSS] and [JavaScript] that **docassemble** needs with the [CSS] and [JavaScript] already contained within the host web site.
-The merging of these resources could cause problems.
+This takes more care and setup than [using an iframe] because you need to reconcile the [CSS] and [JavaScript] that **docassemble** needs with the [CSS] and [JavaScript] already contained within the host web site.

 For example, **docassemble** depends on the [CSS] classes of [Bootstrap 4] being defined, but the site into which you are embedding might not use [Bootstrap], or may use a different version.
-If your site does not use [Bootstrap], inserting the standard [Bootstrap] styles into the site may change the style of the whole page in ways you do not want.
+You will need to make sure that the [CSS] of your site is loaded after the [CSS] needed by **docassemble**.
+The [CSS] of your site will affect the styling of the **docassemble** interview, which is generally a good thing because you will probably want the interview to have the same look-and-feel as your site.
+However, some of the changes that your site's [CSS] will make to the look-and-feel of your interview will not be desirable.
+For example, you might see excessive padding between form fields.
+You will likely need to make edits to your site's CSS to adjust these parameters.

+Another complication is that **docassemble** requires [jQuery].
+There might be problems due to incompatible versions of [jQuery].
+**docassemble** also requires a number of other [JavaScript] libraries.
+These libraries will probably not have an effect on your site, but it is possible that they will.

 To get started with embedding **docassemble** into a web page, log in to your server as an administrator or developer, then navigate to